-4K, UHD and 3D, Computers, Tech Tips & Tricks
+4K, UHD and 3D, Computers, DIY and System Recommendations

 The following article is packed with information that can help you build your own 4K video editing PC, and it can help you navigate what’s important when you are shopping for a pre-built workstation.